chiefmikey/mikey-pro/README.md

 ### Lint and Format Code (the way Mikey likes it)

-_A compilation of packages, plugins, style guides, custom configurations and rules for maintaining bougie code_
+_A very specific compilation of packages, plugins, style guides, custom configurations and modified rules for writing seriously good code_

 <table>
   <thead>